-Prior to 2020, UK employees typically moved jobs every 5 years, but on average started thinking about looking for a new job after just 3.5 years.
+UK employees typically move jobs every 5 years, but on average they start thinking about looking for a new job after just 3.5 years.
 The process begins mentally as a passive job seeker – a good year and a half before an individual hands in their notice.

 “The average employee in the UK looks for a new job every 3.5 years”

 One study says that the most common reasons people look for jobs are;